999 (Selena Gomez and Camilo song)

 "999" is a song recorded by American singer Selena Gomez and Colombian singer Camilo.
 It was released through Interscope Records on August 27, 2021.
-The song was written by Gomez, Camilo, and Edgar Barrera and is produced by Camilo and Barrera.
+The song was written by Gomez, Camilo, and Édgar Barrera and is produced by Camilo and Barrera.

 Release

-The song was first teased on Twitter with Gomez teasing the song tweeting "1000 yo sé que piensas en mí y el corazón se te mueve…si tú quieres ir a 1000...".
+The song was first teased on Twitter with Gomez teasing the song tweeting "1000 yo sé que piensas en mí y el corazón se te mueve...si tú quieres ir a 1000...".
 Camilo quote tweeted her tweet saying "999... yo estoy en 999!", further confirming the collaboration.
 They tweeted a pre-save link shortly after.
 The song was released on August 27, 2021.

 Composition

 The song described as a dreamy and rhythmic-pop song with ballad at its arrangement.
-Where it composed in the key of C# Major, with a fast tempo of 150 beats per minute and runs for three minutes and 44 seconds.
-Lyrically, its "about the beauty of true love."
+Where it composed in the key of C♯ Major, with a fast tempo of 150 beats per minute and runs for three minutes and 44 seconds.
+Lyrically, its "about the beauty of true love".